 First, I’m able to have tests that are a bit more difficult while still giving students the opportunity to get relatively good grades.
 They may not get as high of a grade, but they still do decently well.

-And second, for those students that do the corrections it gives them another pass at learning the material.
+And second, for those students that do the corrections, it gives them another pass at learning the material.
 Instead of just accepting their grade they’re able to go back and look at their mistakes.
-In a perfect world students would do this anyway, but it rarely happens if there’s not points attached.
+In a perfect world, students would do this anyway, but it rarely happens if there are no points attached.

 Test Correction Calculator